 The Solitude Tree – A Special Project – 2017/2018/2019/2020/2021/2022

 *** When you click the on the pictures, it will enlarge for you***

 This marks the first shoot for The Solitude Tree.
 I had a concept in mind, I knew I had to find a tree that was to match the concept that I had .
-I spent a very long time looking, driving around where I lived.( 15 months to be exact)
+I spent a very long time looking, driving around in search of The Solitude Tree.( 15 months to be exact)

 Making a decision to leave home to shoot the tree can always be a hard one as like life , sunsets and sunrise are all unpredictable.I have been shooting sunsets and sunrise for a very long time and there are three things that I have learnt over the years.